oculi-s/FIREBASE/README.md

 ### 3. See product status
 >- only user's product is shown, not other's
 >- product's name, price, users who liked, status, biddings from auction market is shown
->- editing is not allowed
+>- editing is not implemented yet
 >- upload product button takes you to the upload page
 <br><image src=https://user-images.githubusercontent.com/44251667/130020294-7d06c7bd-67d8-4ac5-8d96-96f5aa6e8fdb.png>